fangpenlin/msg-router-coding-challenge/README.md

 ## Run unit and integration tests

-To run uni and integrations tests, here you create a virtualenv first
+To run unit and integrations tests, here you create a virtualenv first

 ```bash
 virtualenv --no-site-packages .env